intel-lab-lkp/linux/Documentation/networking/caif/linux_caif.rst

 'struct cflayer', just like the CAIF Core protocol stack.
 Net device and Socket implement the 'receive()' function defined by 'struct cflayer', just like the rest of the CAIF stack.
-In this way, transmit and receive of packets is handled as by the rest of the layers: the 'dn->transmit()' function is called in order to transmit data.
+In this way, transmit and receive of packets is handled like the rest of the layers: the 'dn->transmit()' function is called to transmit data.

 Configuration of Link Layer
 ---------------------------